 - --threads: indicates to use threading, speeds up the extraction process

-We do not currently have any indication that a patch has been provided to address the vulnerabilities described above.
-Users should contact BPC support for more details.
-In the meantime, access to the management interface of SmartVista should be as limited as possible, and audits of successful and failed logins should be performed regularly.
+To help limit exposure to similar issues, the following steps are advised.
+Access to the management interface of SmartVista should be as limited as possible, and audits of successful and failed logins should be performed regularly.
 A web application firewall (WAF) can help mitigate, or at least complicate, exploitation that relies on common SQL injection techniques.